RafBalak/Progress-Bar-to-Discord-BOT/README.md

 - É permitido o uso e aprimoramento desse bot para qualquer um que adquirir o dowload dos meus códigos

-- libraries used in Visual Studio:
+- Libraries that i used :

    https://nodejs.org/en/

    https://www.npmjs.com/package/string-progressbar

    https://discord.js.org/#/

+- (I made the bot with Visual Studio, but on other platforms the libraries should work in the same way)